Coloring bipartite graphs with semi-small list size: Introduction

 We conclude with a discussion of applicability to general bipartite graphs.
-Inspired by the above results, we make the following conjecture, which we show implies all three parts of \cref{conj:ack}: \begin{conj} There exist positive constants $\xi_g(k_A)$ so that all bipartite graphs $G$ satisfying $\xi < \xi_g(k_A)$ are $(k_A, k_B)$-choosable.
-Moreover, if the $\xi_g(k_A)$ are chosen to be the largest constants so that that statement is true, $\lim_{k \to \infty} \log (\xi_g(k_A)) / k_A$ exists. \end{conj}
+Inspired by the above results, we make the following conjecture, which we show implies all three parts of \cref{conj:ack}: \begin{conj} There exist positive constants $\xi_g(k_A)$ such that all bipartite graphs $G$ satisfying $\xi < \xi_g(k_A)$ are $(k_A, k_B)$-choosable.
+Moreover, if the $\xi_g(k_A)$ are chosen to be the largest possible constants such that the above statement is true, then $\lim_{k_A \to \infty} \log (\xi_g(k_A)) / k_A$ exists. \end{conj}